paw-ryan/DataScience-Portfolio/README.md

 - [IBM HR Analytics Employee Attrition & Performance](https://github.com/paw-ryan/DataScience-Portfolio/tree/main/IBM%20HR%20Analytics%20Employee%20-%20Python): An analysis was conducted on employee attrition and performance data using machine learning and ensemble methods.
 The objective was to determine which model performs best at predicting employee attrition.
 The following methods were trained and tested: Decision tree, random forest, bagging, AdaBoost, AdaBoost+RandomForest, gradient boosting classifier, and XGBoost.

 *Skills: Sklearn, natural language processing (NLP), train-validate-test split, ensemble methods, GridSearchCV, term frequency-inverse document frequency (TF-IDF), stop word removal, tokenization, stemming*

+## Dimensionality Reduction Projects
+- [Diamond Characteristics](https://github.com/paw-ryan/DataScience-Portfolio/tree/main/Diamond%20Characteristics/Principal%20Component%20Analysis%20(PCA)): A principal component analysis (PCA), Generalized Linear Model (GLM), and linear model was created.
+PCA reduced the dimensionality of diamond characteristics, while keeping a high percentage of explained variance.
+A GLM and a linear model was compared to understand which model performs better at investigating the association of diamond price after controlling for carat.
+- [Wine Characteristics Dataset](https://github.com/paw-ryan/DataScience-Portfolio/tree/main/Wine%20Characteristics%20Dataset): A principal component analysis (PCA) was conducted on a dataset related to wine characteristics.
+The objective was to reduce the dimensionality of the dataset to 4 components.

+*Skills: Principal component analysis (PCA), *

 ## Data Audit Reports
 - [AnyState Veterans of Foreign Wars](https://github.com/paw-ryan/DataScience-Portfolio/tree/main/AnyState%20Veterans%20of%20Foreign%20Wars/Data%20Audit%20Report): A data audit report was created for AnyState Veterans of Foreign Wars.
 To improve the effectiveness of AnyState's solicitation campaigns, a predictive model will be built and score their marketing database.
 This data audit report is the first step to audit the data to support this model building effort.